Ajaxy/tinyspec/README.md

 _Responses_ are specified below the endpoint definitions prefixed with an indent and `=>` sign.
 You can specify status before the response definition, otherwise the status `200` is used by default.
 You can also provide a response description using a `//` comment.

-Parameters and responses definition format is the same as for objects.
+Parameters and responses definition format is the same as for models.
 For example, you can refer to other models, make some parameters optional or specify the required data type:
 ```
 GET /examples?sort&limit?:i
     => {examples: Example[], totalCount?: i}